ryanh2o3/treblesurf-forecaster/README.md

 # TrebleSurf Forecaster

-A serverless AWS Lambda function that fetches surf forecast data from StormGlass API and stores it in DynamoDB for surf spot predictions and analysis.
+Fetches surf forecast data from StormGlass API and stores it in DynamoDB.
+Runs as an AWS Lambda function.

-## 🌊 Overview
+## Overview

-The TrebleSurf Forecaster is a Python-based AWS Lambda function designed to automatically collect and process surf forecast data for multiple surf spots.
-It retrieves weather and oceanographic data from the StormGlass API, performs surf-specific calculations, and stores the processed data in DynamoDB for use by other TrebleSurf applications.
+This service pulls weather and wave data from StormGlass, runs some surf-specific calculations on it, and saves everything to DynamoDB so other parts of TrebleSurf can use it.

-## 🏗️ Architecture
+## Architecture

-- **Runtime**: Python 3.8+ (AWS Lambda)
+- Python 3.8+ running on AWS Lambda
-- **Data Source**: StormGlass API
+- Gets data from StormGlass API
-- **Storage**: AWS DynamoDB
+- Stores data in DynamoDB
-- **Deployment**: AWS Lambda (serverless)
-- **Containerization**: Docker support available
+- Can also run in Docker

-## 📁 Project Structure
+## Project Structure

 ```
 treblesurf-forecaster/